 MORE INFORMATION: See WWF’s Bankable Nature Solutions

-Bankable Nature Solutions (BNS) are financially viable projects which support the development of more climate resilient and sustainable landscapes and economies.
-Their bankability enables projects to accelerate scaling and replication, realizing large-scale positive impact on nature and communities.
+Bankable Nature Solutions (BNS) are financially viable projects which support the development of more climate-resilient and sustainable landscapes and economies.
+Their bankability enables projects to accelerate scaling and replication, realizing large-scale positive impacts on nature and communities.

 The main characteristics of BNS are:

 - Create positive environmental returns leading to positive biodiversity impacts of climate mitigation and/or adaptation and;

 - Are acceptable to investors as they have (a combination of) characteristics such as:

 - Cash flow generating activities;

 - A clear proof of concept and proven track record.

 Thus, BNS are solutions for environmental challenges that at the same time generate an acceptable (risk-adjusted) return on the money invested.
 Bankable Nature Solutions are not just different from regular conservation projects because of their source of funding.
 They are intrinsically different as they are managed by the private sector and as their design is centered around revenue generating activities that help recover project costs and generate a return on investment.

 Bankable Nature Solutions can be found across different themes – such as climate-smart agriculture, environmental protection, forestry, water and sanitation, and renewable energy.
 Compared to conventional (grant-driven) environmental projects, there is not only money flowing into a project, but the project itself is also generating sufficient money to pay back investors and generate a positive return.
 The investment can be through debt, equity or a combination of both.
 Hence, a bankable project is not an extra influx of money that can be used in the same way as when receiving grants.